if-h4102/ai-othello/readme.md

-##SWIprolog

-#Ubuntu
+#SWIprolog

+##Ubuntu

 	sudo apt-get install swiprolog

-can be used with the command: prolog for more information please read man.
+can be used with the command: 'prolog'

+for more information please read 'man'